taooceros/Ugrad-Thesis/usage-fair-dlocks/banning-locks.typ

 #linebreak()

-@code:fc-banning-combine is a pseudo rust code #footnote[ omitting some rust details of unsafe and atomic operations: access the `UnsafeCell` and atomic load/store operations.
+@code:fc-banning-combine is a pseudo rust code #footnote[ omitting some rust details of unsafe and atomic operations: access the `UnsafeCell` and atomic load/store operations (if not specified, the memory ordering is `Acquire/Release`).
 ] of the combining function of #fc with banning.
 We can see that the combiner is executing the critical section of the thread only if the thread is not banned (@code:fc-banning-combine:11).
 Start at @code:fc-banning-combine:11, the combiner uses the current timestamp to calculate the lock usage and then update the banned time of the thread.